 Patients present with well-demarcated light brown to dark brown symmetric macular hyperpigmentation.
 In approximately two-thirds of patients it appears on the central face including the forehead, nose, upper cutaneous lip, and chin.
 It presents less frequently on the malar areas and jawline.
 More rarely, it appears on the dorsal forearms.
 Dermal melasma has more of a blue-gray hue.
 Mixed-type melasma has a brown-gray coloration.

 Postinflammatory hyperpigmentation, exogenous ochronosis, drug-induced/photo-hyperpigmentation, nevus of Ota, erythema dyschromicum perstans.

 Wood’s lamp examination accentuates the increased epidermal pigmentation in melasma but does not highlight its dermal component.

 The pigmentation presents over a period of weeks.
 It occurs most commonly in summertime, with high estrogen states, during pregnancy, and prior to menstruation.
 It may fade completely months after delivery or after discontinuation of oral contraceptive pills.
 It may reappear in subsequent pregnancies and/or sun exposure.

 Time of onset

 There is no medical indication to treat melasma.
 Nevertheless, many patients understandably are distressed by its appearance and desire treatment.
 The goal of the treatment is to lighten or remove the pigmentation.
 Treating melasma can be quite frustrating.
-Prior to initiating therapy, it is essential for the physician to explain melasma and its treatment ...
+Prior to initiating therapy, it is ...